 It is important to note that extending public infrastructure (e.g., water and sewer) to areas outside of the main population centres may lead to significant long-term municipal financial burden when accounting for the on-going cost of maintenance and replacement for the infrastructure.
 Any new infrastructure, such as a new road, comes with a future obligation for maintenance.
 Often public infrastructure is initially subsidized or constructed by developers, but the cost of on-going maintenance and replacement should, in theory, be paid for by the property taxes from the residents and businesses benefiting from the infrastructure.
 Asset management plans assist local governments in aligning infrastructure obligations with property taxation.
-In most cases, in small- to medium-sized cities, the suburban developments do not provide enough of a tax base for the maintenance of the infrastructure that serves them; as a result, the infrastructure is subsidized by the commercial property taxes from the downtown core.
+In most cases, in small- to medium-sized cities, the suburban developments do not provide infrastructure (e.g., water and sewer) to areas outside of the main population centres may lead to significant longterm municipal financial burden enough of a tax base for the maintenance of the infrastructure that serves them; as a result, the infrastructure is subsidized by the commercial property taxes from the downtown core.
 That said, a senior population transitioning to more accessible housing will need to be focused in existing areas with a range of services and will need to be walkable.
 This should lead the District to capitalize on the utilization of existing infrastructure.